Torture: Perpetrators

 Since most research has focused on torture victims, less is known about the perpetrators of torture.
 Many torturers see their actions as serving a higher political or ideological goal that justifies torture as a legitimate means of protecting the state.
-Torture victims are often viewed by the perpetrators as serious threats and enemies of the state.
-There is a lack of evidence to support the common assumption that torturers are psychologically pathological; many perpetrators have an innate reluctance to employ violence, and rely on coping mechanisms, such as alcohol or drugs.
-Torturers who inflict more suffering than necessary to break the victim, or who act out of revenge or sexual gratification, may be rejected by peers or relieved of duty.
+Fear is often the motivation for torture, and it is typically not a rational response as it is usually ineffective or even counterproductive at achieving the desired aim.
+Torture victims are often viewed by the perpetrators as severe threats and enemies of the state.
+Studies of perpetrators do not support the common assumption that they are psychologically pathological.
+Most perpetrators do not volunteer to be torturers; many have an innate reluctance to employ violence, and rely on coping mechanisms, such as alcohol or drugs.
 Psychiatrist Pau Pérez-Sales finds that torturers act from a variety of motives such as ideological commitment, personal gain, group belonging, avoiding punishment, or avoiding guilt from previous acts of torture.

-Although it is often assumed that torture is ordered from above at the highest levels of government, sociologist Jonathan Luke Austin argues that government authorization is a necessary but not sufficient condition for torture to occur, given that a specific order to torture rarely can be identified.
+In contrast to the assumption that torture is ordered at the highest levels of government, the approval or acquiescence of superiors is a necessary but not sufficient condition for torture to occur, given that a specific order to torture rarely can be identified.
 In many cases, a combination of dispositional and situational effects lead a person to become a torturer.
-In most cases of systematic torture, the torturers were desensitized to violence by being exposed to physical or psychological abuse during training.
+In most cases of systematic torture, the torturers were desensitized to violence by being exposed to physical or psychological abuse during training which can be a deliberate tactic to create torturers.
 Even when not explicitly ordered by the government to torture, perpetrators may feel peer pressure due to competitive masculinity.
 Elite and specialized police units are especially prone to torturing, perhaps because of their tight-knit nature and insulation from oversight.
-There is a lack of evidence for formal training of torturers, and perpetrators are thought to learn about torture techniques informally.
+Although some torturers are formally trained, most are thought to learn about torture techniques informally.